gajakannan/publications/README.md

 * A comparison of ways in which various patterns approach the same problems
 * A map of evolutions of software architectures

-The book can be downloaded as PDF or EPUB files from the [latest release](https://github.com/denyspoltorak/metapatterns/releases/tag/v1.1) or read online as a [wiki](https://github.com/denyspoltorak/metapatterns/wiki).
+The book can be downloaded in PDF or EPUB format from the [latest release](https://github.com/denyspoltorak/metapatterns/releases/tag/v1.1), or read online as a [website](https://metapatterns.io/) or [wiki](https://github.com/denyspoltorak/metapatterns/wiki).
 The book's diagrams and ODT file are also [available](ArchitecturalMetapatterns) under the [CC BY license](ArchitecturalMetapatterns/LICENSE).

-There is also [Leanpub page](https://leanpub.com/metapatterns) with testimonials and detailed table of contents and the original (outdated) [Medium series](https://medium.com/itnext/the-list-of-architectural-metapatterns-ed64d8ba125d).
+There is also a [Leanpub page](https://leanpub.com/metapatterns) with testimonials and detailed table of contents, and the original (outdated) [Medium series](https://medium.com/itnext/the-list-of-architectural-metapatterns-ed64d8ba125d).

 ## Other Publications